 went for a culture stop at the Gallery of Modern Art (GoMA)

-We caught the ferry back to New Farm, had dinner, and then went to see Pirates of the Carribbean at the cinema (the less said about that the better)
+We caught the ferry back to New Farm, had dinner, and then

 I've had a great time in Brisbane, and it was so good to catch up with Mannface.
 Thanks for having us dude!
 Look forward to seeing you again soon!